 In support of our mission of community service, The Rotary Club of The Tarrytowns ensures that the money we raise is given directly back to our community through our program of grants and scholarships.

-Scholarship applications are available as of January 30th and due March 24th.
+Scholarship applications are available in January and due end of March 2024.

 Questions about grants or scholarships?
 Email us here: email@example.com